Mónica Spear: Death

 On 6 January 2014, Spear was in her native Venezuela on vacation with her ex-husband and their five-year-old daughter.
 While inside their car waiting for assistance after the vehicle had broken down on a highway in central Carabobo, Spear and her ex-husband were killed during an attempted robbery and their daughter shot and wounded in the leg.
 The police reported that the incident occurred around 9 or 10 p.m.
-It has been theorized that the thieves tried to rob them and the couple resisted.
+It has been theorized that the couple resisted the robbery attempt.

 On the initial suggestion that her former husband was Irish, the Irish Department of Foreign Affairs was investigating the incident.
 However, local police said he was travelling on a British passport.
-The international media also highlighted the rising rate of crime in Venezuela.
+Spear's daughter has been in the care of her grandparents since her parents' death.

+Protests

+Spear's murder set off a wave of protests against the growing violence in Venezuela under Nicolás Maduro, the President of Venezuela.
+The international media highlighted the rising rate of crime in Venezuela, and the murder rate, which in 2014, was the second-highest in the world.
+One month after Spear's murder, another beauty pageant winner, Genesis Carmona, was killed by a shot to the head while protesting against the government in the same state as Spear.
+Maduro blamed soap operas for escalating crime in Venezuela.

+Memorials

+Telemundo re-ran shows that Spears had starred in; Venezuela's Televen cancelled a special that was to honor Spear "out of fear that the government would retaliate against the station", according to a spokesperson for the show.

-Investigation and aftermath
+Arrests and convictions

 On 8 January 2014, seven people were arrested by the Cuerpo de Investigaciones Científicas, Penales y Criminalísticas (CICPC) for their alleged involvement in the murder.
 The suspects were José Ferreira Herrera (18), Jean Carlos Colina (19), Nelfrend Jiménez Álvarez (21), Alejandro Maldonado Pérez (21), Franklin Cordero Álvarez (28), Leonar Marcano Lugo (32) and Eva Armas Mejías (39).
 At the time of the arrest, the Venezuelan authorities also confiscated several items believed to have been owned by Spear and Berry.

-Spear's daughter has been in the care of her grandparents since her parents' death.
-Nicolás Maduro, the President of Venezuela, provided a private jet to fly Spear's parents from Florida to Venezuela so they could be with their granddaughter.

-After two years, six of the people that were involved in their murder have received sentences.
-Three men were each sentenced to more than 30 years in prison.
-Eva Armas Mejias received a 10-year sentence because she was found to be the accomplice.
-Four other people involved received sentences between 24 and 26 years for the murder of Monica Spear and her ex-husband.
+After two years, six of the people that were involved in their murder had received sentences, including Gerardo José Contreras Álvarez, and Maldonado Pérez, Cordero Álvarez and Marcano Lugo, who each received sentences of 30 to 35 years.
+Colina, Ferreira Herrera and Jiménez Álvarez were each sentenced to at least 20 years in prison.
+Eva Armas Mejias received a 10-year sentence as an accomplice.